-This trusting joints the soul again, and sets it in its own trust resting-place, and sets God in his own place in the soul, that is, the highest; and the creature in its place, which is to be under God, as in its own nature, so in our hearts.
-This is to ascribe honour due unto God, Psalm xxix.
-2, the only way to bring peace into the soul: thus, if we can bring our hope and trust to the God of hope and trust, we shall stand impregnable in all assaults, as will best appear in these particulars.
+This trusting joints the soul again, and sets it in its own true resting-place, and sets God in his own place in the soul, that is, the highest; and the creature in its place, which is to be under God, as in its own nature, so in our hearts.
+This is to ascribe 'honour due unto God,' Ps. xxix.
+2; the only way to bring peace into the soul.
+Thus, if we can bring our hope and trust to the God of hope and trust, we shall stand impregnable in all assaults, as will best appear in these particulars.

-CHAP.
-XXI.

-Of quieting the Spirit in Troubles for Sin.
-And Objections answered.
+CHAPTER XXI.-Of quieting the spirit in troubles for sin; and objections answered.

-TO begin with troubles of the spirit, which indeed are the spirit of troubles, as disabling that which should uphold a man in all his troubles.
-A spirit set in tune, and assisted by a higher spirit, will stand out against ordinary assaults, but when God (the God of the spirits of all flesh) shall seem contrary to our spirits, whence then shall we find relief?
+To begin with troubles of the spirit, which indeed are the spirit of troubles, as disabling that which should uphold a man in all his troubles.
+A spirit set in tune and assisted by a higher spirit, will stand out against ordinary assaults, but when God, the God of the spirits of all flesh, shall seem contrary to our spirits, whence then shall we find relief?

-Here all is spiritual, God a Spirit, the soul a spirit, the terrors spiritual, the devil who joins with these a spirit; yea, that which the soul fears for the time to come, is spiritual, and not only spiritual, but eternal, unless it pleaseth God at length to break out of the thick cloud, wherewith he covers himself, and shine upon the soul, as in his own time he will.
+Here all is spiritual, God a Spirit, the soul a spirit, the terrors spiritual, the devil, who joins with these, a spirit, yea that which the soul fears for the time to come, is spiritual, and not only spiritual, but eternal, unless it pleaseth God at length to break out of the thick cloud wherewith he covers himself, and shine upon the soul, as in his own time he will.

-In this estate, comforts themselves are uncomfortable to the soul; it quarrels with every thing, the better things it hears of, the more it is vexed.
-Oh what is this to me, what have I to do with these comforts? the more happiness may be had, the more is my grief; as for comforts from God's inferior blessings, as friends, children, estate, &c. the soul is ready to misconstrue God's end in all, as not intending any good to him thereby.
+In this state, comforts themselves are uncomfortable to the soul.
+It quarrels with everything.
+The better things it hears of, the more it is vexed.
+Oh! what is this to me, what have I to do with these comforts? the more happiness may be had, the more is my grief.
+As for comforts from God's inferior blessings, as friends, children, estate, &c., the soul is ready to misconstrue God's end in all, as not intending any good to him thereby.

-In this condition God doth not appear in his own shape to the soul, but in the shape of an enemy; and when God seems against us, who shall stand for us? our blessed Saviour in his agony had the angels to comfort him; but had he been a mere man, and not assisted by the godhead, it was not the comfort (no, not) of angels that could have upheld him, in the sense of his Father's withdrawing his countenance from him.
-Alas, then, what will become of us in such a case, if we be not supported by a spirit of power and the power of an almighty Spirit?
+In this condition God doth not appear in his own shape to the soul, but in the shape of an enemy; and, when God seems against us, who shall stand for us?
+Our blessed Saviour in his agony had the angels to comfort him; but had he been a mere man, and not assisted by the Godhead, it was not the comfort, no not of angels that could have upheld him, in the sense of his Father's withdrawing his countenance from him.
+Alas! then, what will become of us in such a case, if we be not supported by a spirit of power and the power of an almighty Spirit?

 If all the temptations of the whole world and hell itself were mustered together, they were nothing to this, whereby the great God sets himself contrary to his poor creature.
 None can conceive so, but those that have felt it.
-If the hiding of his face will so trouble the soul, what will his frown and angry look do? needs must the soul be in a woeful plight, when as God seems not only to be absent from it, but an enemy to it.
-When a man sees no comfort from above, and looks inward and sees less; when he looks about him, and sees nothing but evidences of God's displeasure; beneath him, and sees nothing but desperation; clouds without, and clouds within, nothing but clouds in his condition; here he had need of faith to break through all, and see sun through the thickest cloud.
+If the hiding of his face will so trouble the soul, what will his frown and angry look do?
+Needs must the soul be in a woeful plight, whenas God seems not only to be absent from it, but an enemy to it.
+When a man sees no comfort from above, and looks inward and sees less; when he looks about him, and sees nothing but evidences of God's displeasure; beneath him, and sees nothing but desperation; clouds without, and clouds within, nothing but clouds in his condition here, he had need of faith to break through all, and see sun through the thickest cloud.